PTSD Symptoms in Children Age Six and Younger

 - Re-experiencing the trauma through intrusive distressing recollections of the event, flashbacks, and nightmares.

-- Emotional numbness and avoidance of places, people, and activities that are reminders of the trauma.
+- Avoidance of places, people, and activities that are reminders of the trauma, and emotional numbness.

 - Increased arousal such as difficulty sleeping and concentrating, feeling jumpy, and being easily irritated and angered.

-Diagnosis criteria that apply specifically to children younger than age six include the following.
-Read more details.
+Diagnosis criteria that apply specifically to children younger than age six include the following:

 Exposure to actual or threatened death, serious injury, or sexual violation: